DSsoli/uplift_CT/README.md

 where: <br>
 - $P(Z_i=1|X_i)$: conditional probability of $Z_i$ being 1 given the features $X_i$ <br>
 - $2P(Z_i=1|X_i)-1$: scaling to make $\tau(X_i)$ range from -1 to 1 <br>
-- $\tau(X_i)$ depicts CATE, ie the effect of the treatment such as marketing promotion. <br>
+- $\tau(X_i)$ depicts CATE, i.e. the effect of the treatment such as marketing promotion. <br>
-- And if CATE is close to 1, the effect is positive (treatment has positive effect on the purchse decision), <br>
+    - Thus if $CATE$ is close to 1, the effect is positive (treatment has positive effect on the purchase decision) <br>
-    - if close to -1, its negative (treatment has negtaive effect on the individual's purchase decision. ie, if they recieve treatment, they wont purchase), <br>
+    - If close to -1, the effect is negative (treatment has negative effect on the individuals' purchase decision; i.e., if they recieve the treatment, it's likely that they will not purchase) <br>
-    - if close to 0, no effect on purchase decision regardless of the campaign.
+    - if close to 0, no effect on the purchase decision regardless of the campaign.

 ### Evaluation
 > Uplift Curve

-As for the evaluations of the models performance comparison, uplift curve is defined as:
+As for the evaluations of the models performance comparison, the Uplift Curve is defined as:

 <p align="center">
   <img src="https://github.com/DSsoli/uplift_CT/blob/main/imgs/8.png?raw=true" width="300"/>